 Brain death can also be caused by:

-Brain death is different from vegetative state
+Brain death is different from a vegetative state

 Someone in a vegetative state still has a functioning brain stem, which means: